lgswa-25t2/milestone/m1/approachs/approach03.md

 # Approach 3: Encapsulate deviation detection logic to isolate change
-There are general tactics for performance.
+There are general tactics for extensiblity.
 - Separate Interface from Implementation
   - Keeps the UI and analysis logic decoupled, allowing new features to be added independently**.**

 - Encapsulate Change
   - Isolates frequently changing logic (e.g., deviation algorithms) in separate components.